webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 locations themselves by name.

-In WebGPU on the other hand **EVERYTHING** is by byte offset or index (often called '*location*').
+In WebGPU on the other hand **EVERYTHING** is by byte offset or index (often called '*location*') and there is no API to query them.
 That means it's entirely up to you to keep those locations in sync and to manually compute byte offsets.

 To give a JavaScript analogy: